michelleconville/oir_events/README.md

 #### Navigation Menu

-*       USER STORY - As a developer, I need to create the navbar so that users can navigate the website
+*       USER STORY: As a developer, I need to create the navbar so that users can navigate the website

 The initial navigation menu contain links to the Home, Events, Contact, Register, Login pages.
 The navigation menu is displayed on all pages and changes into a hamburger menu on smaller devices.
 This will allow users to view the site from any device.